nextflow-io/vscode-language-nextflow/README.md

 The following settings are available:

+- `nextflow.completion.extended`: Provide auto-completions from outside the current script.
+If an external completion is selected, it will be automatically included into the current script.

+- `nextflow.completion.maxItems`: The maximum number of auto-completions to suggest at a time.

 - `nextflow.debug`: Enable debug logging and debug information in hover hints.

 - `nextflow.errorReportingMode`: Set the desired level of error reporting.

-- `nextflow.extendedCompletion`: Provide auto-completions from outside the current script.
-If an external completion is selected, it will be automatically included into the current script.

 - `nextflow.files.exclude`: Configure glob patterns for excluding folders from being searched for Nextflow scripts and configuration files.